5 INDICATIONS

 Contraindications: Prolia® is contraindicated in patients with hypocalcemia.
 Pre-existing hypocalcemia must be corrected prior to initiating Prolia®.
 Prolia® is contraindicated in women who are pregnant and may cause fetal harm.
 In women of reproductive potential, pregnancy testing should be performed prior to initiating treatment with Prolia®.
 Prolia® is contraindicated in patients with a history of systemic hypersensitivity to any component of the product.
 Reactions have included anaphylaxis, facial swelling and urticaria.

 Severe Hypocalcemia and Mineral Metabolism Changes: Prolia can cause severe hypocalcemia and fatal cases have been reported.
-Pre existing hypocalcemia must be corrected prior to initiating therapy with Prolia.
+Pre-existing hypocalcemia must be corrected prior to initiating therapy with Prolia.
 Adequately supplement all patients with calcium and vitamin D.

-In patients without advanced chronic kidney disease who are predisposed to hypocalcemia and disturbances of mineral metabolism (e.g. treatment with other calcium lowering drugs), assess serum calcium and mineral levels (phosphorus and magnesium) 10 to14 days after Prolia injection.
+In patients without advanced chronic kidney disease who are predisposed to hypocalcemia and disturbances of mineral metabolism (e.g. treatment with other calcium lowering drugs), assess serum calcium and mineral levels (phosphorus and magnesium) 10 to 14 days after Prolia injection.

 Same Active Ingredient: Prolia® contains the same active ingredient (denosumab) found in XGEVA®.
 Patients receiving Prolia® should not receive XGEVA®.